The Louvre Museum is a paradise for art lovers. It’s quite glamorous, surreal, and fabulously built.

 16. Ship of Fools

-Ships of Fools is a triptych of art whose ⅔ parts are owned by the Louvre Art Gallery, and the bottom is in the Yale University of Art Gallery.
+The famous painting in the Louvre is a triptych, whose ⅔ parts are owned by the museum itself, whereas its bottom is owned by the Yale University of Art Gallery.

 The piece of Louvre art is sensitive and a bit scary, as ten people are shown drifting in a boat, each suffering through different traumas.